MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 3. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.

-4. Repeat EULA acceptance for Microsoft R Server.
+4. Repeat the key sequence for EULA acceptance for Microsoft R Server.

 Installer output shows the packages and location of the log file.